 fear of God makes us aware of His holiness –

-Peter saw the need to fear God, and he also loved Him with all his heart.
+Peter saw the need to fear God, and he also loved the Lord with all his heart.
 So

 we have these two things happening at the same time: the love of God and the